 Set up a Fire TV Stick using your own account

-This is a simple way to do it, though if you’re really paranoid about Amazon knowing who you are, you’ll want to use the other approach.
+This is a very simple way to keep your Fire TV Stick separate from your personal Amazon account.
+Though, if you’re really paranoid about Amazon knowing who you are, you’ll want to use the other approach.
 With this approach, they could at least theoretically be aware that this Fire TV Stick is connected to your account.

 - Connect the Amazon Fire TV Stick to your TV and home network.